These are terms used either in ManageByStats or Amazon, or both, and are specific to these two platforms and, in some

-Email Rule - In SellerMail and Email Rule is a rule with a Name and ID, selected filters and conditions, and some mail-merge text (fixed text and possible one or several variables mixed in with the text).
+Email Rule - In SellerMail an Email Rule is a rule with a Name and ID, selected filters and conditions, and some mail-merge text (fixed text and possibly one or several variables mixed in with the text).
 In SellerMail all your Email Rules are listed in the SellerMail > Email Rules tab.
 When an email is triggered to be sent, the Email Rule is consulted and used to create the Email.

 FNSKU - An acronym for Fulfillment Network SKU or Fulfillment Network Stock Keeping Unit.
 The FNSKU is the way that Amazon identifies a product as unique to the seller that has sent it to the Amazon fulfillment center.
 It's the alphanumeric number that's used to generate the barcode that you put on your product when you send inventory to the FBA warehouse.
 Each “Fulfilled by Amazon” SKU you add to Amazon will have its own FNSKU Barcode.

 Google Authenticator App - Google Authenticator is a software-based authenticator that implements two-step verification services using One-time Passcodes.
 When installed it can be used to authenticate users on login.
 MBS uses the Google Authenticator App for verification in it’s two-factor authentication.

 Inbound Shipping - The cost incurred for shipping a product.
 This is typically per unit, and is any charge not covered or recorded in Amazon.
 Amazon shipping fees are part of the reporting into ManageByStats collects.
 Inbound Shipping would be any cost to the Seller that Amazon is not aware of.